-One of his most memorable film appearances was as a ‘dandy’ in ‘Sapphire’ — a 1959 crime drama that is set among London’s West Indian community in Notting Hill.
+A rare film appearances was as a ‘dandy’ in ‘Sapphire’ — a 1959 crime drama based around racial tensions in London’s Notting Hill.
 He also narrated the British animated film ‘Animal Farm’ (1954).
 Lee Payant provided character voices in ‘Asterix et Cleopatre’ (1968) and the two of them dubbed many films together.

 Recordings of some of the TV plays may not exist — either because they were broadcast live or the tapes were later wiped or junked by the TV companies.
 But many of these 1950s productions remain locked away in the archives.

 Isn’t it ironic that we are denied the chance to see the work of black actors who took the only roles that were open to them 50 years ago: often exploring themes such as racial hated and mixed marriages, in productions that were filled with uncomfortable attitudes, the kind of words that squeamish television executives don’t want to screen now and yes sometimes an approach that is flawed from a modern perspective.

 Discriminated against during their careers and now denied a screening.
 Consequently we are unable to watch most of Gordon Heath’s performances.
 But here he is in a tiny role as a postman in the 1969 film ‘Staircase’.